A stable multiplicative dynamical low-rank discretization for the linear Boltzmann-BGK equation: Dynamical low-rank approximation for the stable system

-holds.
-We insert these relations and, to be consistent in notation, change the summation indices on the left-hand side from $\alpha$ to $j$ and $\beta$ to $k$ giving
+hold.
+We insert these relations and, to be consistent in notation, change the summation indices on the left-hand side from $\alpha$ to $j$ and from $\beta$ to $k$.
+This leads to

-Analogously to the proof of Theorem \ref{theorem:stabilityMg} and, as the truncation step is designed not to alter these expressions, we can conclude that the proposed DLRA scheme is numerically stable under the time step restriction $\max_k(|v_k|) \Delta t \leq \Delta x$. \end{proof}
+Analogously to the proof of Theorem \ref{theorem:stabilityMg} and, as the truncation step is designed not to alter these expressions, we can conclude that the proposed DLRA scheme decreases the $\mathscr{H}$-norm and hence is numerically stable under the time step restriction $\max_k(|v_k|) \Delta t \leq \Delta x$. \end{proof}

+\begin{remark} In case of numerical instabilities occurring in practical applications due to very small $\rho >0$, standard numerical methods such as slope limiters can be added. \end{remark}